OllieJones/sqlite-object-cache/readme.txt

 Users of this plugin have found that it works well with WP Rocket, LiteSpeed Cache, WP Total Cache, WP Super Cache, and WP Fastest Cache.
 It also works with Cloudflare and other content delivery networks.
 The author has not learned of any incompatibilities in this area.
 (If you find one *please* start a support topic!)

+Be sure to disable object caching in your other cache plugin if it has it, before you activate this plugin.

+= Can I disable object caching for my backend dashboard or other pages or REST API operations I choose? =

+**No.**

+That's not how object caching works.
+It's different from page caching.
+It works at the level of individual database operations in the WordPress code, not at the level of whole pages.

 = Is this plugin compatible with my version of MySQL or MariaDB? =

 **Yes**.
 It does not require any specific database server version.